 Director, Knowledge Exchange

-Rob Fox is director of CoBank’s Knowledge Exchange division.
-He leads market and industry research in the agricultural and infrastructure sectors affecting the rural economy.
+Rob Fox is director of CoBank’s Knowledge Exchange research division.
+He leads the team of economists that produces market and industry research in the agricultural and infrastructure sectors affecting the rural economy.

 Prior to joining CoBank, Mr. Fox spent 13 years in food and agribusiness commercial banking.
 He has over 25 years of experience in a wide array of agriculture-related roles, in both private industry and the public sector.
 He started his career as an agricultural economist with USDA’s Foreign Agricultural Service, and later became a farm business management specialist with the University of Wisconsin Extension Service.
 Mr. Fox and his wife, Jennifer, also owned and operated a 125-cow dairy farm in western Wisconsin.

 Mr. Fox earned a bachelor’s degree in economics from Northwestern University and a master’s degree in agricultural economics from the University of California, Davis.

 Despite multiple systemic shocks in recent years – COVID-19, trade conflict with China, the Russia-Ukraine war, surging inflation and interest rates – our economy has performed strongly.

 The Fed’s relentless 20-month attack on inflation has pushed long-term interest rates to their highest levels in years.